 The United States should have understood this when Fidel Castro took office in the late 1950s, and taken advantage of his several visits to the United States to establish relations with Washington.
 But the context for those visits was simply too unhelpful.
 Today the United States is closely aligned with governments of all types.
 But in prior decades the United States wasn’t understanding of foreign systems of government.
 Senator Joseph McCarthy and United States congress created deep suspicions about foreign governments and their populations in the United States.
 They pursued non-existent boogie men (they branded “members of the communist party”) in the United States, as though belief or even mere interest in foreign systems of government such as Marxism represented disloyalty to the United States.
 McCarthy and his xenophobic contemporaries in Washington cast doubt on good and honest people (with the media watching), and created so much needless suspicion across the United States, that Fidel Castro’s efforts to improve relations with Washington were wasted.
 Castro furthermore supported the peaceful African American civil rights movement in the United States, and the women’s rights movement in Cuba, which was considered potentially destabilizing of the United States.
 Of no fault of Fidel Castro's whatsoever, who wanted to do something wonderful in opening Cuba up to the United States, his initial efforts for a great relationship with Washington didn't stand a chance of success.

-The Obama-Biden administration perhaps understood this in a way that few have.
-They understood that the U.S. embargo on Cuba created for the United States and all countries an ethical and moral obligation to ensure the entire Cuban population’s food and other basic needs are met all of the time.
-Their administration deserved tremendous credit for improving relations with the Cuban government in a way that was thoughtful of the average Cuban citizen.
-Perhaps they understood that "revolution" in Cuba wasn't a challenge to the United States.
-It referred to the dignity the Cuban government created for the Cuban people by ending corruption and returning civil liberties to minorities (much like President Obama), such as millions of African-Cubans, who gained equal rights.
+Clearly the previous Obama-Biden administration can claim credit for being the first to get this right.
+They realized that the U.S. embargo on Cuba created for the United States and all countries a moral (and treaty) obligation to ensure the Cuban population’s food and other basic needs are met all of the time.
+This has been the correct foreign policy of the Biden-Harris administration recently.
+The current U.S. government deserves tremendous credit for compassion toward the Cuban people.
+Perhaps that’s why the Cuban population is entirely at peace in the United States.
+They’re one of the most peaceful immigrant groups.
+And both U.S. political parties are realizing that "revolution" in Cuba wasn't a challenge to the United States as a result.
+It referred to the dignity the Cuban government created for the Cuban people by ending corruption there and returning civil liberties to minorities (much like President Obama), such as millions of African-Cubans, who gained equal rights.